 Black-box algorithms have a hard time explaining which inputs matters how and whether the inferred relationships “make sense”.
 Users strongly prefer transparent solution they can understand intuitively.
 In my experience, it is overwhelmingly preferable to provide transparent but noisy results over opaque ones with higher accuracy.
 Root-cause analysis can alleviate part of this opaqueness, but detection algorithms themselves are typically the primary focus.

 This has spawned a fascinating effort within the ThirdEye team to develop prediction and detection heuristics that are easy to understand intuitively, yet show strong performance when compared to “more rigorous” statistical tests and algorithms.
-Many of these are implemented in the open-source project, such as seasonal median aggregation.
+Many of these heuristics, such as seasonal median aggregation, are implemented in the open-source project and their performance can be evaluated in practice via parallel execution with other algorithms.

 We have taken ThirdEye a long way in terms of UI and user communication, and there does not seem to be an end in sight.
 Every iteration of the user interface broadens accessibility to larger groups of users and creates new challenges.
-Similarly, the documentation becomes increasingly detailed to cover numerous edge-cases and we invested massively in automated unit and end-to-end integration testing.
+Similarly, the documentation becomes increasingly detailed to cover numerous edge-cases and we invest massively in automated unit and end-to-end integration tests.

-As the world and systems keep change the definition of “normal” changes as well.
+The only constant is change.
+As the world and systems keep changing the definition of “normal” changes as well.
 Simple alerts and rules are easy to adapt.
-Expanded an experiment to twice as many users?
+Expanding an experiment to twice as many users?
 Just double the traffic threshold.
 If alerting is driven by a supervised black-box algorithm, this may not be so easy.

-Any data-driven detection system has a notoriously hard time adapting to changes in the world.
+Any data-driven detection system has a notoriously hard time adapting to changes in the outside world.
 Yes, there a techniques for automated change point detection.
-And with enough integration with other systems we can add some degree of “intelligence” such as expecting a doubling of traffic when doubling the scope of an automated A/B test.
-Despite this, the final authority on what represents the “new normal” is a human.
+And yes, with enough integration with other systems we can add some degree of “intelligence”, such as expecting a doubling of traffic when doubling the scope of an automated A/B test.
+Despite this, the final authority on what represents a “new normal” usually is a human.

 Another type of change is the adoption of new technologies and processes throughout the organization.
-APIs may changed and systems be deprecated.
+APIs change and systems are replaced.
 Teams merge and split.
 At scale it would be impossible for the engineering team of ThirdEye to keep up with all of this.
-We therefore provide numerous APIs and interfaces for external teams to connect to and plug-in their dedicated business logic.
+We therefore provide numerous APIs and interfaces for others to connect to and plug-in their dedicated business logic.
 This is a delicate balance between stability and one-off solutions that re-invent the wheel for different teams.
-Here, an extensive ongoing dialog with the users is the only solution.
+Here, an ongoing dialog with the user base is the only solution.